ela4490/Spring_Boot/README.md

-### Spring Framework
+### Spring Boot
-This repositories explores various features of Spring framework.
+This repository explores various features of Spring Boot.